What We Believe

 A snapshot of both what The United Methodist Church's view on a particular issue is — whether social, political or theological — as well as stories about how the church is engaged in ministry around that topic.
 Learn more here.

-The United Methodist Committee on Relied (UMCOR) is a non-profit 501(c)3 organization dedicated to alleviating human suffering around the globe.
+The United Methodist Committee on Relief (UMCOR) is a non-profit 501(c)3 organization dedicated to alleviating human suffering around the globe.
 UMCOR's work included programs and projects in disaster response, health, sustainable agriculture, food security, relief supplies and more.
 More information here.

 The General Board of Higher Education and Ministry: As the leadership development agency of The United Methodist Church, the General Board of Higher Education and Ministry’s mission is preparing global leaders for a global church and the world.
 Every elder, deacon and licensed local pastor benefits from our training and candidacy programs.
 Many young adults find help in clarifying their vocation and God’s call on their lives through our leadership and discernment programs.
 Scholarship opportunities and more here.